 I measured access to bank-intermediated finance at the city-level in five-year intervals by digitizing the annual editions of the Banking Almanac.
 I assigned the banks nationalities according to the Banking Almanac when available and other primary sources.
 Table 3 reports the descriptive statistics for ports and countries in 1865.
-The average port saw 130 ships leaving in the pre-crisis period and had 7 pp exposure to failed banks with one standard deviation of 19 pp. The average country-level exposure to bank failures was 11 pp with a standard deviation of 17 pp.
+The average port saw 128 ships leaving in the pre-crisis period and had 7 pp exposure to failed banks.
+The average country exported £12.5 million and was exposed to 11 pp bank failures.